 Along with marriage and the birth of a child, Diwali is revered as an auspicious occasion, one of prosperity and luck.
 The third day of Diwali pays homage to the Hindu goddess Lakshmi, a powerful deity who bestows blessings of good fortune upon those who honor her.
 Lakshmi is believed to appreciate beautiful aesthetics and tidiness.
 She also is said to have a taste for sweet foods and aromas because they’re fulfilling to the soul.

 We recently caught up with culinary talent Maneet Chauhan — celebrity chef, cookbook author, Food Network star, restauranteur, and co-founder of Nashville-based Morph Hospitality Group.
-She gives us a peek into her plans for this year’s Diwali celebration and how she adds a modern twist to centuries old traditions.
+She gives us a peek into her Diwali celebration plans and how she adds a modern twist to centuries old traditions.

 Festival of lights and a feast for the senses

 One of the most unique and compelling aspects of Diwali is the notion of go big or go home.
-“Diwali is about going all out…colors, sounds, smells, sights…it’s sensory overload,” says Chauhan.
+“Diwali is about going all out: colors, sounds, smells, sights,” Chauhan says.
+“It’s sensory overload.”

 If you’ve never had the pleasure of attending a Diwali celebration, the experience will feel familiar in many ways.
 There is an air of solemnity coupled with significant joy and merriment.
 “I always draw the analogy of Diwali being a cross between Christmas and Fourth of July,” Chauhan says.

 Flower power and Diwali celebrations

 Chauhan takes a more practical approach to designing her rangoli, using only flowers and petals, and skipping colored powders altogether.
 “They make quite a mess indoors,” she jokes.